-We purchased \$120 million and \$398 million of our common stock during the first three months of 2019 and 2018, respectively.
-We deferred share repurchases as of January 16, 2019 until the close of the First Data acquisition, which is expected to occur during the second half of 2019, subject to customary closing conditions and regulatory approvals.
-As of March 31, 2019, we had approximately 24.3 million shares remaining under our current repurchase authorizations.
+We purchased \$120 million and \$789 million of our common stock during the first six months of 2019 and 2018, respectively.
+We deferred share repurchases as of January 16, 2019 until the close of the First Data acquisition.
+As of June 30, 2019, we had approximately 24.3 million shares remaining under our current repurchase authorizations.
 Shares repurchased are generally held for issuance in connection with our equity plans.